farjasju/MusicGenrePrediction/README.md

 **Support Vector Machine (SVM) with RBF (Gaussian) kernel**

 Using a grid search, we could find the best set of parameters C and gamma, and **reached a 70% accuracy** (68,6% without the LDA step).
-Abaixo segue um examplo do gráfico da GridSearch para o dataset original.
+Here is an example of the Grid Search for the original dataset.
+There is no graph for the GridSearch for the LDA-transformed dataset because the Grid Search for SVM only works with numerical values of gamma, and the best result was with gamma='scale', so all results found with the Grid Search were less than optimal.

 ![](img/svm_parameters_grid_search.png)